- Background and General Policy Information

 "UI resources" includes time, funding, facilities, equipment, intellectual property, personnel, materials, or information/data that would not be available to the general public and that you would not be free to disclose to other members of the larger scientific community by publication or presentation.
 Any consulting agreement that requires you to use UI resources, other than incidental use of phone/email/computer, should be restructured as an agreement with the UI for your services as a UI employee.

 Accepting free textbooks that contain promotional pages or logos is prohibited under the policy.
 Departments may accept gifts of textbooks, medical journals, or educational devices to be used in skills labs if they do not contain promotional pages or logos.
-Publishers may also donate an unrestricted grant submitted to the department, division, or through the UI Foundation, and the department may choose to use the money to buy specific textbooks.
+Publishers may also donate an unrestricted grant submitted to the department, division, or through the UI Center for Advancement, and the department may choose to use the money to buy specific textbooks.

 No you may not.